Travis Milburn

-Travis Milburn (born May 13, 1992) is an American professional stock car racing driver who has previously competed in the NASCAR K&N Pro Series East and ARCA Menards Series West.
+Travis Milburn (born May 13, 1992) is an American professional stock car racing driver who has competed in the NASCAR K&N Pro Series East and ARCA Menards Series West.

 Racing career

 In 2008, Milburn made his debut in the NASCAR Camping World West Series at Miller Motorsports Park, driving the No. 83 Ford for James Wood, where he finished 28th after suffering a timing chain failure before he completed a lap.
 He then made another start that year at All American Speedway, where he finished five laps down in fifteenth.
 In 2009, Milburn ran four races that year, this time driving the No. 14 Ford, where he achieved a best finish of sixth at Colorado National Speedway.

 In 2010, Milburn ran the full West Series schedule, this time driving for Bob Wood, where he finished tenth in the points after earning three top-ten finishes with a best finish of seventh in the season opening race at Roseville.
 He then attempted all but two races of the schedule, primarily driving for Bob Wood, and attempting the Iowa Speedway event with Mike Naake.
 He earned one top-ten finish at Spokane County Raceway and finished fifteenth in the final points standings.
 In 2012, Miburn ran solely for Bob Wood, running ten races and getting a best finish of seventh at Roseville.
 He then attempted six more races for Bob Wood in 2013, before driving the No. 30 for Adan Alvarado.
 Afterwards, he left the West Series to compete in both the SRL Spears Southwest Tour Series and the Pacific Challenge Series, finishing sixth in the points in the latter series in 2017.